Try these all-time faves to keep your kids happy, busy, and in shape.

 Number of players: 3 (2 to hold the ropes, 1 to jump)

-What you need: Two 16” double-dutch jump ropes
+What you need: Two 16-foot double-dutch jump ropes

-Where to play: A driveway, large patio, blacktop, or other flat surface
+Where to play: A driveway, large patio, blacktop or another flat surface

 Game is over when: One player becomes the first to reach a pre-set number of points, based on the number of jumps or tricks achieved.
 (Or kids can quit when fatigue sets in.)